i2joseph/testpy2023/README.md

 # Industry Intelligence Python Backend Test #

 ## Objective: ##
-- REST API for managing category tree.
+- REST API for managing product category tree.

 ## Tasks: ##
-- Create a table in Postgres to keep the data that user enter.
+- Create single/one table in Postgres for the persistent storage.
-- Create a REST API for display, save, delete and update the data.
+- Create a REST API in Python to save, delete, update and display the data.
+- Add the validation subcategory deep level.
+The maximum level is 3.
+- Test the API with Postman.

 ## API Info: ##
 - End point: /web/category